Suburb overview

 Proportion of separate houses versus units, townhouses, and other home types.
 Useful for investors assessing rental demand mix.

 Risdon Park South is a smaller community of 2,230 — about 60% of the South Australia suburb median (3,699) — so investors should factor in the narrower buyer pool and longer average time-on-market.
 Household income of $72,020/year is 11% below the South Australia median of $80,964, typically translating into lower entry prices and a tenant base more sensitive to rent increases.
-Median rent of $185/week (~$802/month) covers only 62% of the median mortgage of $1,300/month — the remaining $498/month must be funded from other income, so this suburb tilts toward capital growth rather than yield.
+Median rent of $365/week (as at Jan–Mar 2026, Consumer & Business Services (SA)) equates to roughly $1,582/month — about 122% of the $1,300/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 Risdon Park South is 199 km from Adelaide, so the local market tracks regional employment and lifestyle drivers more than CBD-driven commuter demand.

 Regional property can deliver strong cash-flow yields but liquidity is tighter — plan for longer hold periods and verify local employment stability.
-Local rents consume roughly 13% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 13% of household income — a dated but useful sanity check on tenant affordability.

 How Risdon Park South stacks up against the median of all South Australia suburbs in our dataset.
 Positive values mean Risdon Park South sits above the state median; negative means below.